-At least year’s WWDC, iOS 7 was the biggest news, but this time, OS X is in the spotlight.
-Apple has just introduced OS X Yosemite (Free), with a new flattened look that’s similar to but not as dramatically cartoony as iOS.
+Debuted at Apple’s WWDC in June, and released as a public beta over the summer, Apple has just announced that it has officially released OS X Yosemite (Free), taking the Mac operating system into the second-generation of California park-themed releases with a new flattened look that’s reminiscent of the changes made last year in iOS 7.
 From the dock to Finder windows, icons to typography, there are some serious refinements.
 And it’s not just looks: new features are baked in too, including Notification Center upgrades, a brand new Spotlight, iCloud Drive, Mail, Safari, and more.
-And then there’s continuity.
+And then there’s Continuity.

 In Notification Center, there’s a new Today view that presents information around the day and widgets, which will be available in the Mac App Store.
 This allows you to customize the display to show just the information you want.
 As for Spotlight, it now pops up in the middle of the screen, and is much more powerful.
 Enter just a few letters, and not only will you get a list of results, but also instant previews of the content and web search results.
 It looks like a really useful tool.